Rimehdaoudi/Tumour-Segmentation/README.md

 # Brain tumour segmentation of Magnetic Resonance Images
 This repository contains the python implementation used to segment tumours from 2D brain scans using the U-Net archietecture.
-The code was developed based on the research I carried out during my disertation for my MSc degree at University College Dublin where I explored medical image segmentation using a basic U-Net architecture and bechmarked its performance to other similar segmentation methods.
+The code was developed based on the research I carried out during my disertation for my MSc degree at University College Dublin where I explored medical image segmentation using a basic U-Net architecture and benchmarked its performance to other similar segmentation methods.

 <p align="center">
   <img src="https://miykael.github.io/nipype-beginner-s-guide/_images/GM.gif" />